jessabc/kanban-task-management/README.md

 ### What I learned

 - Using React Hook Form, and React Beautiful DND
-- custom hooks
+- Custom hooks
-- clicking outside modal to close the modal
+- Clicking outside modal to close the modal
-- slide animation for menu
+- Clide animation for menu

 ### Continued development